 Look in the mirror.
 Look to see if you’re sending the wrong message.
 Here are some examples of behavior gone awry: cheating has become a substitute for hard work; you have become ruthless to get ahead; drugs are your rewards for success; life is about stuff, not people; relationships are disposable; the only thing that matters is winning.

 Stand for something.
-Good role models are objective and fair.
+Outstanding role models are objective and fair.
 Furthermore, they have the strength of their convictions.
 They believe what they say and say what they believe.
 Mark Twain may have said it best, “Action speaks louder than words but not nearly as often.”

 Walk the talk.
 Ensure that your words and actions are consistent.